 The primary goal of The Association of Radiologic Students is to promote the progression of Radiologic Technology, through the sharing of ideas and information.
-Through attendance at regularly announced meetings and other continuing education seminars, members have a means of defining their role as an integral member of the health care team.
+Through attendance at regularly announced meetings and other continuing education seminars, members have a means of defining their role as an integral member of the healthcare system.